The Ultimate Guide for Stay-At-Home Moms Returning to Work

 Before diving into a job search, it’s important to figure out what you need from this next role.
 That list could include stability, flexibility, friendly co-workers, working remotely, a specific salary, and a company that has proven its dedication to diversity and inclusion, to name just a few.
 Then write those needs down!
 Creating a list of your priorities is a powerful way to stay on track.

 Put simply, what kind of work do you want to do, what do you love, and what are you good at?

 It’s important to take the time for this type of self-assessment before applying for a job.
 This way you have a good understanding of what you want to achieve and can prioritize your time accordingly in your job search.

 If in your self-assessment you find that there is a position you want to work your way towards, reverse engineering that job and the steps to get there can help you plan your next move.
 For example, maybe you don’t have the experience to manage a marketing department yet, but what roles could help you gain that experience?

 Take your first steps to figure out what you want to do with this free training.

 3. What has changed in the world of work?

 Whether you took a “break” from the workforce for 2 years or 10 years, there have likely been some changes in the world of work to keep in mind.

-For example, for someone re-entering the workforce in 2020, remote work has exploded and workers are less limited by geography when seeking out opportunities.
+For example, for someone re-entering the workforce in 2023, remote work is more of an option than 5 years ago and workers are less limited by geography when seeking out opportunities.
 There are also industry changes like new technologies, trends, and customer preferences to consider.